The Engine Under the Hood

 Low CRF doesn’t just make life harder – it makes it shorter.

-Fatigue and poor recovery: Less energy for daily life, workouts, or stress resilience.
+Fatigue and poor recovery: Less energy for daily life and workouts, and decreased stress resilience.

 Higher disease burden: Increased risk of cardiovascular, metabolic, and neurodegenerative diseases.